sevenaces/resizer/README.md

 This deployment/process ensures that cloudfront can deliver images on the fly which are resized based on the given dimensions, and in the format needed.
 For now, this supports only `webp` or `png` format.

+## Usage

+1. Say there is an image in your S3 bucket, at address `s3://folder/image.jpg`, then it'll be available on cloudfront at `CLOUDFRONT_URL/folder/image.jpg`
+2. To get a resized image, go to `CLOUDFRONT_URL/{width}x{height}/folder/image.jpg`
+3. To get a resized image, in webp format, go to `CLOUDFRONT_URL/webp/{width}x{height}/folder/image.jpg`
+4. To get a resized image with only one dimension, say height, pass the other as 0.
+This would always maintain the aspect ratio
+5. To convert an image to webp, without resizing it, pass both height and width as 0.

 ## Architecture:

 The broad flow is as follows: